akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/GiD_Modelling.md

 ### 1. Create geometrical model
 Firstly, make sure to place your structure base centered on (0.0, 0.0, 0.0) and use x – streamwise, z – height, y –spanwise as directions.
 Strongly recommended that the fluid goes in x positive direction.
 Always follow hierarchical order of nodes, lines, surfaces, volumes in creating the model to avoid errors.

 1. Based on the building dimensions, create a list of x, y, z coordinates of the building and its bounding box.
-With this nodes, create nodes in GiD.
-Go to Geometry - Create - Point.
+With this list, create nodes in GiD by selecting Geometry - Create - Point.
 Then in the command line enter the coordinates of the building.

-2. Using Geometry → Create → Lines, create edges of structure and bounding box by the joining appropriate nodes.
+2. Select Geometry → Create → Lines, to create edges of structure and bounding box by the joining appropriate nodes.

-3. Using Geometry → Create → Surface, create surfaces of structure and bounding box by selecting appropriate lines.
+3. Select Geometry → Create → Surface, to create surfaces of structure and bounding box by selecting appropriate lines.
 **Note:** 1.
 Surfaces are always closed.
-Hence, Only a set of closed lines can form a surface.
+Hence, only a set of closed lines can form a surface.
-          2. Don't create surface for building bottom because it doesn't make sense and will produce error in simulation.
+          2. Don't create surface for building bottom as it is not physically meaningful and will produce error in simulation.

-4. Using Geometry → Create → Volume, create volumes of fluid domain(bounding box) by selecting appropriate surfaces.
+4. Select Geometry → Create → Volume, to create volumes of fluid domain(bounding box) by selecting appropriate surfaces.
 **Note:** 1.
 Volumes are always closed.
 Hence a set of closed surfaces can only produce a volume.
 If this is not followed, GiD will not raise error but the solution will not converge because we are having a open domain without BC.

-### 2. Working on Layers
+### 2. Create Layers
-It is advised to Work with layers.
-Create layers for structure and for each bounding box.
+It is advised to work with layers.
+Create layers for the structure and for each bounding box.

-**How to create:** Create layers by click on create a new layer and give them appropriate naming.
-Then, on right clicking on each layers you can add nodes, lines, surfaces and volumes.
+**How to create:** Create layers by selecting "create a new layer".
+Then by, right click → send to → (Points, Lines, Surfaces, Volumes).
+Then select the entities that has to be added to the layer.

-### 3. Create necessary groups
+### 3. Create groups
 The respective geometric entities should be put into groups and assigned the respective boundary conditions.

 Make sure to have the following groups: